-The iBUYPOWER Gaming PC line has always been a good alternative to OEM gaming PCs from major manufacturers like HP, Lenovo and Acer among others – by offering systems at almost all price ranges.
-Our review unit, the iBUYPOWER Element MR 208i is a midrange gaming PC that delivers enough muscle for Esports and multiplayer games at 1080p in a midtower chassis at a competitive price.
+The iBUYPOWER Gaming PC line has always been an excellent alternative to OEM gaming PCs from major manufacturers like HP, Lenovo, and Acer, offering systems at almost all price ranges.
+Our review unit, the iBUYPOWER Element MR 208i is a midrange gaming PC that delivers enough muscle for Esports and multiplayer games at 1080p in a mid-tower chassis at a competitive price.

-The CyberpowerPC Gamer Supreme SLC8260A5 remains our top pick among midrange pre-built gaming towers for its even cleaner looks, beefier Nvidia RTX 3060 GPU and AMD Ryzen 7 3800X GPU, but the iBUYPOWER Gaming PC is a fine, more affordable alternative.
+The CyberpowerPC Gamer Supreme SLC8260A5 remains our top pick among midrange pre-built gaming towers for its even cleaner looks, beefier Nvidia RTX 3060 GPU, and AMD Ryzen 7 3800X GPU.
+Still, the iBUYPOWER Gaming PC is a fine, more affordable alternative.

 iBUYPOWER Gaming PC Specs

 - CPU: Intel Core i7-11700F (2.50 GHz)

 - RAM: 16GB DDR4

 - Storage: 256 GB SSD + 1 TB HDD